fleschutz/PowerShell/Docs/set-timer.md

 ## set-timer.ps1 - Sets a timer for a countdown

-This script sets a timer for a countdown.
+This PowerShell script sets a timer for a countdown.

 ## Parameters
 ```powershell